 LIPOSOMA – finding practical applications for theoretical research

 By the late 1990s, Nico van Rooijen had made a name for himself as a developer of clodronate liposomes.
 It was the operation of the human immune system that fascinated him most of all, and after achieving a PhD in cell biology in 1974, he devoted his scientific career to research into the immune system.
-He was particularly interested in the role played by macrophages in the spleen – one of the most remarkable organs, which is divided into all sorts of different compartments.
+He was particularly interested in the role played by macrophages in the spleen – a truly remarkable organ with several important physiologic and immunologic functions.

-Different types of macrophages are at work in each of these compartments.
-Dr Van Rooijen explains: “The word ‘macrophage’ comes from the Ancient Greek for ‘large eater’.
+Different types of macrophages are at work in the spleen, but also in the liver and other lymphoid organs.
+Dr Van Rooijen explains: “The word ‘macrophage’ comes from ancient Greek for ‘large eater’.
 From an evolutionary perspective, these are very old cells.
-You can see them as the ‘vacuum cleaners’ of the body, hoovering up waste products.
-The complex immune system that we have today did not develop until much later in our evolutionary history.”
+You can see them as the ‘vacuum cleaners’ of the body, clearing away waste products.
+The complex immune system with the wide array of immune cells that we have today did not develop until much later in our evolutionary history.”

 Over the course of evolution, macrophages came to take on a wide variety of functions.
-In order to understand exactly which roles were being played by each of the five types of macrophage, Dr Van Rooijen wanted to find a way of switching off one type of macrophage at a time in order to see which function would be affected.
-“But there were no adequate research methods for doing this at that time.”
+In order to understand exactly which roles were being played by macrophages, Dr Van Rooijen wanted to find a way of switching off one type of macrophage at a time in order to see which function would be affected.
+“But there were no adequate research methods for doing this at that time”, he clarifies.

 However, that all changed when Dr Van Rooijen learned of ground-breaking work being done by the British researcher Alec Bangham and his colleague Gregory Gregoriadis.
 This allowed him to make rapid progress in his own research.